seL4/camkes-tool/docs/index.md

 }
 ```

-Add the now familiar apps/hellodataport/Kconfig, apps/hellodataport/Makefile,
+Add the now familiar `apps/hellodataport/CMakeLists.txt`.
-Kconfig and apps/hellodataport/Kbuild.
 If you now compile and run the resulting
 image you should see some output like the following:

 ```